brettwooldridge/HikariCP/README.md

 class such as ``TRANSACTION_READ_COMMITTED``, ``TRANSACTION_REPEATABLE_READ``, etc.
 *Default: driver default*

-:abc:``catalog``<br/>
-This property sets the default *catalog* for databases that support the concept of catalogs.
-If this property is not specified, the default catalog defined by the JDBC driver is used.
-*Default: driver default*

 :watch:``leakDetectionThreshold``<br/>
 This property controls the amount of time that a connection can be out of the pool before a message is logged indicating a possible connection leak.
 A value of 0 means leak detection is disabled.
 Lowest acceptable value for enabling leak detection is 10000 (10 secs).
 *Default: 0*

-:negative_squared_cross_mark:``readOnly``<br/>
-This property controls whether *Connections* obtained from the pool are in read-only mode by default.
-Note some databases do not support the concept of read-only mode, while others provide query optimizations when the *Connection* is set to read-only.
-Whether you need this property or not will depend largely on your application and database.
-*Default: false*

 :arrow_right:``dataSource``<br/>
 This property is only available via programmatic configuration or IoC container.
 This property